ranfysvalle02/a-bit-judgy/README.md

 1. **Randomness in Generation**

    - **Temperature Settings**: LLMs use a parameter called *temperature* to control randomness.
 A higher temperature results in more varied outputs, while a lower temperature makes the model more deterministic.
-   - **Impact**: If the temperature isn't fixed, the model may produce different responses even with the same input.
+   - **Impact**: LLM temperature has a direct impact on response variability.

 2. **Ambiguity in Prompts**